LGM70/TaskTrack/README.md

 ## Motivation

 There are many similar (and more powerful) tools like TaskTrack.
 But I prefer not to install lots of apps on my laptop and phone.
-And I really dislike the ads covering parts of my screen, and the fancy-looking UIs.
+And I don't like the ads covering parts of my screen and the fancy-looking UIs.

 ## Quickstart